gurjotsaini/my_mvc/README.md

 # _my_mvc_
 A MVC based on php for better coding experience.
-> Ideal for small projects
+> Ideal for small or large projects
 > Developed in core PHP.

 ### _Features:_